SOUTHEASTERN REGIONAL CONCERT FESTIVAL

 When must we arrive to participate?

-A suggested arrival time will be indicated on the event schedule but ensembles may consider arriving in Atlanta earlier to ensure sufficient time for unload, check-in, and being present at the first session to which you are assigned.
-Although arrival time is left to the discretion of the director, we suggest arriving no later than the time indicated on the event schedule.
+A suggested arrival time will be indicated on your school's schedule but ensembles may consider arriving in Atlanta earlier to ensure sufficient time for unload, check-in, and being present at the first session to which you are assigned.
+Although arrival time is left to the discretion of the director, we suggest arriving no later than the time indicated on your schedule.

 Where do buses and equipment trucks park during the Festival?

 Georgia State University will provide detailed information regarding designated unload and reload times during the Festival.
-Parking for buses and trucks is typically at Georgia State’s Center Parc Stadium.
+Parking for buses and trucks is typically at Georgia State's Center Parc Stadium during the day.
 Overnight parking will not be available.
 Unload/Reload and Parking Maps will be provided to invited ensembles.

 What is the dress code?